-Craig Heisinger enters his second season with the Winnipeg Jets in his role as Senior Vice-President & Director, Hockey Operations/Assistant General Manager.
-Heisinger also spent the 2011-12 season as the General Manager of the St. John's IceCaps, the American Hockey League affiliate of the Winnipeg Jets.
-The inaugural season of the IceCaps was a proven success as the team earned a 43-25-5-3 regular season record and reached the Conference Final.
+Craig Heisinger enters his fifth season with the Winnipeg Jets in his role as Senior Vice-President & Director, Hockey Operations/Assistant General Manager.
+In his role, Heisinger also serves as the General Manager of the Manitoba Moose, the American Hockey League affiliate of the Winnipeg Jets.

-Heisinger joined the Jets organization after working with the Manitoba Moose in different capacities throughout the team's 15-year existence in both the International Hockey League and American Hockey League.
-Most notably, he served as Manitoba's General Manager for the final nine seasons during which time the Moose accumulated a record of 381-254-35-50 (0.588 winning percentage) and reached the Calder Cup Playoffs in eight of those years, including a berth in the Calder Cup Final in 2009.
+Heisinger joined the Jets organization after working with the Manitoba Moose in different capacities throughout the team's initial 15-year existence in both the International Hockey League and American Hockey League.
+Most notably, he served as Manitoba's General Manager for nine seasons and reached the Calder Cup Playoffs in eight of those years, including a berth in the Calder Cup Final in 2009.

 Heisinger received his start in hockey as the Equipment Manager of the Fort Garry Blues of the Manitoba Junior Hockey League during the 1978-79 season.
-He spent the next eight years in the Western Hockey League with the Winnipeg Warriors and Brandon Wheat Kings.
 In 1988, after his final year in Brandon, he represented Canada as the Trainer for the Gold Medal winning World Junior Team in Moscow.
 After the championships, Heisinger joined the Winnipeg Jets as Assistant Equipment Manager.
 In 1990, he became the Jets' Senior Equipment Manager and was with the team until their move to Phoenix in 1996.
 In 1997 he worked with the Gold Medal winning Canadian Team at the World Championships, and in 1998 he was selected as the Equipment Manager for the Canadian Olympic Team in Nagano, Japan.